t-mullen/logoot-crdt/README.md

 # logoot-crdt
 Replicate text or sequences over networks.

 Allows an unlimited number of authors to collborate on text over networks.
-Has much better memory performance than [woot-crdt](https://github.com/t-mullen/woot-crdt), at the cost of increased network guarantees (in-order delivery and exactly-once delivery).
+Has much better memory performance than [woot-crdt](https://github.com/t-mullen/woot-crdt), at the cost of needing increased network guarantees (in-order delivery and exactly-once delivery).

 Uses the Logoot CRDT algorithm: https://hal.inria.fr/inria-00432368/document